 What is STEM Education?

 The acronym STEM stands for Science, Technology, Engineering, and Mathematics.
 It is the process of teaching that integrates these four disciplines to promote real-world experience, teamwork, and the authentic application of technology.
-Additionally, it also promotes discovery, problem-based learning, and project-based learning.
-STEM is supported by the National Science Foundation and the U.S. Department of Education.
 Additional information can be found at the STEM Education Coalition

 What is STEM education?
 This short video shows some examples of STEM education in Wayne County, Michigan.